Sapana303/Python_Assignments/Assignment_Errors_Logging/answers.md

 Logs can be stored in a file such as student_app.log, allowing developers to investigate problems after the application has run.

-7. What is the difference between print() and logging?
+### 7. What is the difference between print() and logging?

 print() is mainly used to display information directly to the user on the console.

-Logging is designed to record application events and errors for monitoring, debugging, and troubleshooting.
+Logging is designed to record application events and errors for monitoring, debugging, and troubleshooting

-print()	Logging
+###     print()	                                           Logging
 Displays information on the console	           Can write information to a log file Mainly for user output	                       Mainly for application monitoring No built-in severity levels	                   Has levels such as DEBUG, INFO, WARNING, ERROR, CRITICAL Harder to control in large applications	       Can filter messages by logging level Usually temporary/debug output	               Useful for maintaining a history of application events

 For example: